 Looking for activities for your Cub Scout recruitment, roundup, or signup night?
 Find 7 great ideas that will make your recruiting night a success!

-Those of us who are already involved in Cub Scouts know how much fun it can be for the boys, but if a boy has never been exposed to Scouting, we need to have some good Cub Scout recruitment activities.
+Those of us who are already involved in Cub Scouts know how much fun it can be for kids, but if someone has never been exposed to Scouting, we need to have some good Cub Scout recruitment activities.

 Regardless of the name, this is an important event for your pack.
 A Cubmaster was recently interviewed on CubCast (a BSA scouting podcast) about how he is so successful in recruiting new Cub Scouts.

 What he said stuck with me.
-He is “selling fun to the boys,” and he is “marketing positive experiences to the parents.”
+He is “selling fun to the kids,” and he is “marketing positive experiences to the parents.”

 A bike rodeo is a great community service event!
 However, it will take some time to organize.
 There are many online sources available to help with the planning process.